|

 louder than mine and it just bugs me.
 So I started thinking about building a car

+stereo into an ice chest.
 I looked all winter for just the right parts and how to do

 it.
 I have purchased a Sony CDX-MP40 car stereo, it puts out over 200 watts and